microsoft/fast/specs/cli/commands/generate.md

 # FAST Generate (WIP)

 ## Overview
-FAST `generate` is a command that is used to scaffold out file structures for resources such as a new component in a FAST project.
+FAST `generate` is a command that is used to generate new FAST design system resources such as new components.
+The initial release will focus on component generation.
+Future iterations will include the ability to generate other resources.

 ## Use Cases
-- A Front-End Engineer can generate a new component file structure in FAST using a single command in FAST CLI
+- A users can generate a new component file structure in FAST using a single command in FAST CLI

 ## Features
-- Component generator nased on given name string
+- Resource generator based name string argument
-- Interactive input
+- Interactive input questions

 ## Prior Art/Examples
 - [Aurelia CLI, `au generate`](https://aurelia.io/docs/cli/basics#generators)